-What really moves me personally has already been said in jest.
-I am celebrating the jubilee with you.
+What really moves me personally has already been said jokingly.
+I am really celebrating the jubilee with you.
 I am thinking of all who have worked with me in the course of these 25 years.
-I invited you in order to celebrate your jubilee.
+Yes, I invited you in order to celebrate your jubilee.
 Isn't it true that what God has foreseen from all eternity has gradually become a reality?
 I don't know whether there is any other community today in which the main leaders have so directly connected their destiny with that of the leader of the Family as is the case with us.
-Quod Deus iunxit homo non separet - What God has united, let no one separate.
-So you can understand that I accept with inner emotion all you have expressed as a hymn of thanksgiving, in particular what you have said about simple faithfulness, but also pass it on to the person for whom it was intended in the first place.
-I am thinking of her, our dear Mother Thrice Admirable.
+What God has united, people should not divide.
+Quot Deus iunxit homo non separet.
+Can you therefore understand why I accept all that you have expressed as a hymn of thanksgiving, in particular what you have said about simple faithfulness, that I accept it with inner emotion, but also pass it on to the person for whom it was intended from the first?
+I am thinking of her, of our dear Mother Thrice Admirable.
+If you ask me: Why should I thank, whom should I thank?
+I thank the dead, I thank the living, and I thank the future generations.